MitchellGerdisch/pulumi-work/k8s-operator/operator-v1.x/README.md

 # K8s-Operator

+**NOT RECENTLY TESTED.**

-Gathered some elements to demo k8s operator:
+Gathered some elements to demo k8s operator v1.x:
 - deploy-operator-py: This stack can be run to deploy the k8s operator onto a k8s stack.
 It was tested with an EKS stack.
 - deploy-infra-by-operator: This stack deploys a custom resource for the operator.
 The custom resource points at a simple stack that creates a random resource.